openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 ## Using benchmark_app to Measure Reference Performance Numbers

 To get performance numbers, use the dedicated [OpenVINO Benchmark app](../../../samples/cpp/benchmark_app/README.md) sample, which is the most-recommended solution to produce performance reference.
-It includes a lot of device-specific knobs, but the primary usage is as simple as:
+It includes a lot of device-specific knobs, but the primary usage is as simple as in the following command to measure the performance of the model on GPU:
 ```bash
 $ ./benchmark_app –d GPU –m <model> -i <input>
 ```